riosengineer/Bicepify/bicep-examples/imports-exports/README.md

 ## Introduction

-The import and export feature in Bicep allows you to resuse commonly used variables and types.
-Exports allow you to define variables to be imported for use elsewhere in other templates.
-Imports let you pull in variables pre-defined elsewhere, so you don’t have to duplicate the same code values in every bicep file.
+The import and export feature in Bicep allows you to reuse commonly used variables and types efficiently.
+Exports enable you to define variables that can be imported for use in other templates, while imports allow you to pull in pre-defined variables—eliminating the need to duplicate code across multiple Bicep files.

-Instead of repeatedly typing your variable value in every new Bicep file for example, `var budgetAlertEmail = 'dan@rios.engineer'` you can store this value centrally and import it into your template instead.
+Instead of manually defining a variable in every new Bicep file, such as:

+ `var budgetAlertEmail = 'dan@rios.engineer'`

+You can store this value centrally and simply import it into your template when needed.

-This can be used for many use cases beyond the examples here (subscription Ids, service principal ids, app registrations, private DNS zone FQDNs, etc.).
+This functionality extends beyond just variables (and types).
+It can be applied to various use cases, such as subscription IDs, service principal IDs, app registrations, and private DNS zone FQDNs and tons more.
+Helping maintain consistency and reducing repetitive code.

 ## 📃 Benefits of User Defined Types